 The costs incurred in responding to specific questions or objections raised by electors is not part of the fee.
 This work will be charged in accordance with the PSAA's fee scales.

 Our audit team

-Our audit team will be led by John Cornett - Director who is looking forward to providing a fresh perspective to the audit and team.
+Our audit team will be led by John Cornett - Director.
 Appendix 2 provides more details on specific roles and contact details of the team.

 Reporting and communication